Update September 2025

 While that challenge was rejected, the NSW Court of Appeal subsequently quashed the minister’s decision and ordered that the Indigenous owners’ land claim be rejected.

 Now, in a further development, The High Court has granted the La Perouse LALC special leave to appeal that decision.
-A date for the hearing is yet to be announced.
+A date for the hearing is expected to be March 4 2025.

 The Sydney Morning Herald reported on 12 September 2024: